ADVRHumanoids/tutorial_iros2018/README.md

 First of all you should follow the instruction here: https://github.com/ADVRHumanoids/XBotControl#install to install the latest version of XBotControl on your machine.

-After this, you should clone and build the tutorial: there are several options to do it (e.g. superbuild - https://github.com/ADVRHumanoids/advr-superbuild), but probably the easiest is using the catkin build tool from ROS.
+After this, you should clone and build the tutorial: there are several options to do it, but probably the easiest is using the catkin build tool from ROS.

 ```
 mkdir -p ~/src/catkin_xbot_tutorial_ws/src